 - Premo: 30 minutes per 1/4″ (6mm) of thickness

-Most polymer clay artists will agree that these are the absolute minimum times that you should use, and the recommended 10 minutes for Kato is just plain erroneous.
+These are the absolute minimum times that you should use, and the recommended 10 minutes for Kato is just plain erroneous.
 Polymer clay becomes much stronger when it is baked longer than these minimum times.
-You cannot burn or damage polymer clay by baking it for a very long time, even hours.
-Unlike food, which will burn if left too long in the oven (because the moisture is driven out), polymer clay will not burn if baked at the correct temperature.
+You cannot burn or damage polymer clay by baking it for a very long time, even hours, as long as the temperature is correct.
+Unlike food, which will burn if left too long in the oven, polymer clay will not burn if baked at the correct temperature.
 The limiting factor, though, is that light colors of polymer clay will darken and brown with longer times in the oven.
 It does not damage them, but it will easily ruin your effect, especially if you’re working with light or translucent polymer clay.

 I always recommend baking at least 45 minutes per 1/4″ of thickness and even longer for thicker pieces.
 For optimal results, do what works for you, not what a package says.

 Not sure you’ve baked your piece long enough?
-Read about how you can tell if your polymer clay is baked enough in Part 4 – How Long to Bake Polymer Clay.
+Read about how you can tell if your polymer clay is baked by testing the flexibility here.

 Position in the Oven